ArashRabbani/Superpixels_PNM/README.md

 ## Citation
 If you are using this work in your research please cite:
 </br>
-Arash Rabbani, Superpixels pore network extraction for geological tomography images, Journal of Advances in Water Resources (2023).
+Arash Rabbani (2023), Superpixels pore network extraction for geological tomography images, Journal of Advances in Water Resources, Vol. 182, 104582.